rzk-lang/sHoTT/src/simplicial-hott/03-extension-types.rzk.md

       ( a)))
 ```

-Similarly, a fiberwise section of a map `(t : ψ) → A t → B t` induces a section
-on extension types.

-First we treat the case of extensions from `BOT`.
+The following special case of extensions from `BOT` is also useful.

 ```rzk
 #def has-section-extensions-BOT-has-section uses (naiveextext)